jaycody/hci_qa/README.md

 _________________________________

 ###2.
 Required Steps
-1. **Elucidate app's existing workflow**
+1. **Elucidate existing workflow (website and test documentation)**
-    - what does it do?
+    - what does it do? and how?
-2. **Transform the workflow into test scripts**
+2. **Transform the website workflow into test scripts**
-    - automate verification of what it supposed to do (Selenium WebDriver, Python)
+    - automate the verification of test cases with Python and Selenium WebDriver
+    - establish version control for test scripts and documentation
-3. **Prioritize the maintenance and version-control of test scripts**
+3. **Automate test run**
-4. **Automate test run on checkin via github plugin**
+    - trigger on checkin via github plugin AND at regular intervals via Pingdom
-    - now automate the execution of the automated tests (Jenkins, github, SauceLabs)
-5. **Use the test results!**
-    - pipe test output as an input to appropriate players
+4. **Pipe test output as required*
+    - useful graphics, regular updates
+    - documentation as source of truth

 _________________________